dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 I've officially drunk the [Obsidian](https://obsidian.md/) Kool-Aid.
 While I still think my [Daily Driver Task Management System](https://dannb.org/blog/2020/daily-driver-task-management-system/) is the best way to manage your to-dos, I've moved my entire note-taking system to Obsidian and it's now functioning as my second brain.

 Before falling in love with Obsidian, I started using [Roam Research](https://roamresearch.com/) (paired with the book *[How To Take Smart Notes](https://amzn.to/3JK4ncl)*) as a way to start shifting my note-taking strategy.
-Roam's bi-directional linking, paired with the Zettelkasten strategy outlined in the book, allowed me to build a system that supposed information *recall* as much as note taking.
+Roam's bi-directional linking, paired with a modified version of the Zettelkasten strategy outlined in the book, allowed me to build a system that supports information *recall* as much as note *taking*.

 One of the things I really liked about Roam Research was the Daily Note.
-For me, the real strength of a daily note is to anchor one's daily activity in the world of note taking.
+For me, the real strength of a daily note is to anchor one's daily activity within the larger world of personal productivity.
 I wanted to design a daily note that allowed for:

 1. Thoughtful reflection
 2. A place for ephemeral notes throughout the day
 3. A record of more evergreen notes that were touched that day

 The template I'm currently using (and am sharing in this post) was build over a period of several months.
-I'd make a small change, use it for weeks to see if it stuck, and then make another change.
+I'd make a small change, use it for days to weeks+ to see if it stuck, and then make another change.
 I've most recently added the "Notes created today" and "Notes modified today" sections, and I finally think I'm done making changes.
 My daily note template is complete.

 I wanted to share, because I thought others might be interested.
-Please steal anything you like.
+Please steal/remix/reuse anything you like.

 ## Setting up the Daily Note Template